hfu/cun/README.md

 Without prejudice to the provisions of Article 33 to 37, the Security Council maym inf all the parties to any dispute so request, make recommendations to the parties with a view to a pacific settlement of the dispute.

-## CHAPTER VII: Action with Respect to Threats to the Peace, Breaches of the Peace, and Acts of Aggression
+##  VII: Action with Respect to Threats to the Peace, Breaches of the Peace, and Acts of Aggression

 ### Article 39